garden-io/garden/docs/reference/providers/kubernetes.md

       # using this mode.
       rootless: false

+      # Exposes the `nodeSelector` field on the PodSpec of the BuildKit deployment.
+This allows you to constrain the
+      # BuildKit daemon to only run on particular nodes.
+      #
+      # [See here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) for the official Kubernetes
+      # guide to assigning Pods to nodes.
+      nodeSelector: {}

     # Configuration options for the `cluster-docker` build mode.
     clusterDocker:
       # Enable [BuildKit](https://github.com/moby/buildkit) support.
 This should in most cases work well and be more